Department of Social and Decision Sciences

 The faculty in the Department of Social and Decision Sciences (SDS) has long stood at the forefront of research and teaching in BE.
 Our faculty has developed a reputation for working closely with governments and firms to help apply BE to address a range of issues such as predatory lending and consumer protection, bias among institutional investors, employee reward and incentive programs, behavioral barriers to retirement savings, participation in social service programs, medical adherence, pre-trial detainment of defendants, and gender and racial inequality in the workplace.

 The new major of BE-- the first of its kind among US undergraduate institutions--was designed to rigorously train students in the field of Behavioral Economics and to encourage them to critically consider its relevance to policy and organizations.
 The major emphasizes both theory and the practical promise of BE to solve problems of importance to policy makers and organizations through the largest undergraduate selection of BE courses of any university in the world.
 Towards this end, students will learn to collect original data, design field and laboratory experiments, analyze data and draw causal inferences, and develop interventions to improve economic outcomes and decisions.
 The core requirements include courses in Economics, Psychology, Behavioral Economics, and quantitative methods- including experimental design and econometrics.
-Students who complete the major will be well positioned to enter the private sector in a role involving data or people analytics, marketing, corporate strategy, or human resources, or to enter a wide range of graduate degree programs.
+Students who complete the major will be well positioned to enter the private sector in a role involving data or people analytics, marketing, corporate strategy, or human resources, to enter the public sector, or to enter a wide range of graduate degree programs.

 Prerequisites